braze-inc/braze-docs/_docs/_partners/technology_partners/advertising_technologies/attribution/adjust.md

 [Adjust](https://www.adjust.com/) is a mobile attribution and analytics company that combines attribution for advertising sources with advanced analytics for a comprehensive picture of business intelligence.

-Adjust allows you to import non-organic attribution data to segment more intelligently within your lifecycle campaigns.
+Adjust allows you to import non-organic install attribution data to segment more intelligently within your lifecycle campaigns.

 ## Requirements